RustedBones/akka-http-prometheus/README.md

 The simplest way to add those capabilities to your server is to import content from the `HttpMetricsRoute` and define the `HttpMetricsSettings` as implicit.
-Your route will have the `handleWithMetrics` capability that setup everything:
+Your route will have the `withMetricsHandler` capability that setup everything:

 ```scala
 import akka.actor.ActorSystem